calboru/cloudflared/cloudflared/README.md

 ```

-# How to create .htaccess password to reset Glancer access password ?
+### How to create .htaccess password to reset Glancer access password ?

 ```
 htpasswd -c /etc/nginx/.htpasswd admin

 ```

+Replace the value in .htpasswd file